sphinx-labs/sphinx/specs/sphinx-module-proxy.md

     I -->|Yes| K[Canceled]
 ```

+In this flow chart, you'll notice that it's possible to approve a Merkle root that just contains a single leaf, in which case the Merkle root is marked as `COMPLETED` immediately.
+This allows the Gnosis Safe owners to cancel a Merkle root that has been signed off-chain, but is not yet active in the `SphinxModuleProxy`.[^1]

 ## High-Level Invariants

 - Each `SphinxModuleProxy` must only be able to execute transactions on one Gnosis Safe.